- Home /

 Your entitlements

-Your compensation is related to your situation and the evidence available.
+Your compensation is related to the circumstances of your sexual harassment at work, your injuries and the evidence available.

 How long will it take?

-Our team of workplace sexual assault lawyers will help you understand all the options available to you in more detail.
-Depending on the circumstances of your issue, you may also be eligible for:
+Our team of workplace sexual assault lawyers will help you understand the compensation options available to you in more detail.
+Depending on your circumstances and experience of sexual harassment in the workplace, you may also be eligible for:

 You may be entitled to claim compensation.
 Start the process with our simple and free online tool.